AviatrixSystems/Docs/HowTos/onboarding_faq.rst

 What is an Aviatrix access account on the Controller?
 -------------------------------------------------------------

-An Aviatrix access account (or account for short) represents two sets of information:
+An Aviatrix access account (or account for short) represents the following information:

   1. The AWS account credential that the Controller uses to launch Aviatrix gateway in that AWS account.
   #.
-Login access credential to the Controller.
+Login access credential to the Controller (for release 3.1 and earlier).

 Why do I need AWS account credential?